stephaneVercouillieBMID/slate/source/index.html.md

 **prompt** | Optional | MUST be `consent` if provided.
 **ui_locales** | Optional | Can be used to specify the language to be used by the OpenID login page.
 Supported languages are: `fr`, `nl`, `en` and `de`.
 Any other value will be ignored.
 **max_age** | Optional | Supported but not used: **itsme(r)** will always actively re-authenticate the End-User.
 **acr_values** | Optional | OPTIONAL and supported, though not recommended.
-Possible values are - tag:itsmetag:sixdots.be,2016-06:acr_basic, tag:itsmetag:sixdots.be,2016-06:acr_advanced.
+Possible values are tag:itsmetag:sixdots.be,2016-06:acr_basic, tag:itsmetag:sixdots.be,2016-06:acr_advanced.
 When multiple values are provided only the most constraining will be used (advanced > basic).
 If not provided basic level will be used.
 As there is no such idea of an existing session on itsme Core, even if the acr\_values is requested as a voluntarily claim, the acr value returned will always be the more constraining method in the acr\_values list, or the authentication will fail.
-Usage of acr parameter in the request object is recommended over this parameter as it will be signed in the JWT token
+Usage of acr parameter in the request object is recommended over this parameter as it will be signed in the JWT token/
 **claims** | Optional | Not recommended.
 Usage of claims parameter in the request object is recommended over this parameter as it will be signed in the JWT token, and the data will be encrypted
 **request** | Optional | See [Passing Request Parameters as JWTs](#JWTRequest) **response_mode** | Unsupported | Ignored if provided.